Bruce Cassidy: Kingston Frontenacs (2006–2008)

 Cassidy was hired by the OHL's Kingston Frontenacs on July 12, 2006.
-On September 10, 2006, in a pre-season exhibition game between Kingston and the Ottawa 67's, Cassidy got the chance to coach against his former coach and mentor Kilrea; the Frontenacs lost 4–3, thanks to Ottawa's three-point men Matt Lahey and Thomas Kiriakou, who each had two goals and an assist.
-During the regular season, Cassidy quickly rebounded in the home opener and beat his former proud mentor by 9–5.
+On September 10, 2006, in a pre-season exhibition game between Kingston and the Ottawa 67's, Cassidy got the chance to coach against his former coach and mentor Brian Kilrea; the Frontenacs lost 4–3, thanks to Ottawa's three-point men Matt Lahey and Thomas Kiriakou, who each had two goals and an assist.
+During the regular season, Cassidy quickly rebounded in the home opener and beat his former mentor by 9–5.

 During his first season as head coach, the Frontenacs would finish with a 31–30–7 record, earning them 69 points and fifth place in the Eastern Conference.
 The Fronts would face the Oshawa Generals in the first round of the playoffs, but would be eliminated in five games.

 Cassidy returned to Kingston to begin the 2007–08 season.
 However, after a rough 2–9–1 start to the season, he was fired and replaced by Larry Mavety.
 Cassidy finished with a 33–39–8 record with the club.